wouteroostervld/rhel_vagrant_idm/README.md

 Vagrantfile to install an ipa-server (ipa.example999.com) and configure a separate ipa-client (rhel76.example999.com).

 Vagrantfile uses vagrant-registration to register box.
-This plugin is broken since RHEL 7.5.
-Project is waiting on a patch ( https://github.com/projectatomic/adb-vagrant-registration/pull/127 ).
+Define environment vars SUB\_USERNAME and SUB\_PASSWORD with your RedHat login (make sure you have some spare entitlements).

+(This plugin is broken since RHEL 7.5.
+Project is waiting on a patch (https://github.com/projectatomic/adb-vagrant-registration/pull/127) .
 In the mean time you can use this repo which integrates this fix:

 https://github.com/wouteroostervld/adb-vagrant-registration